nicaglin/IDM-Git-Practice/help/challenge_2-help.md

 ### Notes

 When you install your NPM open source tools, do it from `your\_initials` folder so that your tools are local to your folder and won't interfere or overlap with anyone elses.

-### Bonus Challenge 💪

-Have your script also create a _sourcemap_ file for your minimized CSS.